 What is Salmonella?
 10 Things You Need to Know

-Improved measures and safety protocols in poultry and egg production have resulted in a steep drop in cases over the last 15 years, yet around 2,500 cases a year require hospital treatment.
+Infections caused by Salmonella are one of the most common causes of food poisoning, affecting tens of millions of people around the world each year.
+Improved measures and safety protocols in poultry and egg production have resulted in a steep drop in cases over the last 15 years, yet around 2,500 cases a year still require hospital treatment.

-2. Water supplies and soil can also be contaminated, through sewage or manure, affecting shellfish and produce such as fruit and vegetables.
+2. Water supplies and soil can also be contaminated through sewage or manure, affecting shellfish and produce such as fruit and vegetables.

-5. Patients may still be contagious up to 48 hours after symptoms have stopped and are advised to avoid returning to work, school or visiting hospitals until they are fully recovered.
+5. Patients may still be contagious up to 48 hours after symptoms have stopped and are advised to avoid returning to work, school, or visiting hospitals until they are fully recovered.

-7. Severe cases of Salmonella may require a course of antibiotics, however anti-biotic resistant strains of Salmonella have emerged in recent years.
+7. Severe cases of Salmonella may require a course of antibiotics.
+However, antibiotic-resistant strains of Salmonella have emerged in recent years.

 ← Back to blog